Proofing

 - Sour or alcoholic smell (especially with sourdough)

 For cold proofing, place the shaped dough in a banneton or on a tray, cover it tightly with plastic wrap or a shower cap, and put it straight into the fridge.
-Most sourdough bakers bake directly from the fridge without warming up first — the cold dough goes right into a preheated Dutch oven.
+Most sourdough bakers bake directly from the fridge without warming up first.
+The cold dough goes right into a preheated Dutch oven.

 Lean bread (sourdough, country loaf, baguettes)